 What is a facility agreement?

-A legal arrangement between the Preparatory Commission for the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO) and each Member State that hosts an International Monitoring System (IMS) facility.
-The IMS is a global network of facilities being established by the CTBTO to monitor underground, the oceans and the atmosphere for evidence of a nuclear explosion.
+A facility agreement is a legal arrangement between the Preparatory Commission for the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO) and each Member State that hosts an International Monitoring System (IMS) facility.
+The IMS is a global network of facilities established by the CTBTO to monitor underground, the oceans and the atmosphere for evidence of a nuclear explosion.

 Why are they important?